srajoo/Harassment-Prevention/README.md

 The script handles loading and setup of the visual 3D environment of your scene.
 It also creates the camera used by the application.

-**conversation-controller.js**

-This script manages the flow of the chatbot conversation.
-If you want to change how the app handles user input or how it responds to chatbot responses, do that here.

 **lex-bot.js**

 This script provides a simple API for interacting with any Lex bot.